MrdotSpock/upwork_proposal_automator/README.md

 - Check browser console for JavaScript errors
 - Consider running in virtual display mode to see exactly what's happening

+## Disclaimer
+**This code is intended for educational purposes only.
+The author is not liable** for any misuse of this software or for any violations of Upwork's Terms of Service that may result from its use.

+By using this software, you acknowledge that:
+1. Web scraping and automation may violate Upwork's Terms of Service
+2. Your Upwork account may be suspended or terminated if detected
+3. Using this software is entirely at your own risk
+4. This project was created for academic research and demonstration purposes

+Users are responsible for ensuring their use of this software complies with all applicable laws, regulations, and service agreements.
+The author does not endorse or encourage any use of this software that violates Upwork's Terms of Service.

 ## License

 MIT